Skip to content

 "A lot of the stress has started with the stabbing that we had and the homelessness around here has created havoc," admitted Seguin.

-"They're stealing stuff, they're damaging stuff that's they're coming in with no fear.
-Some of them are very scary, and it's it's been hard to maintain and keep staff motivated when they're alone and have to deal with the situation.
+"They're stealing stuff, they're damaging stuff.
+They're coming in with no fear.
+Some of them are very scary, and it's been hard to maintain and keep staff motivated when they're alone and have to deal with the situation.

 "So it's a lot to consider when you want to do a growth plan in business, have to deal with all those obstacles that don't seem to be getting better."